webim/webim-client-sdk-ios/Documentation/Index.md

 Deactivates session.
 After that any session methods are not available.
 Can throw errors of [AccessError](#access-error) type.

+<h3 id ="destroy-with-clear-visitor-fields">destroyWithClearVisitorFields() method</h3>

+Deactivates session, performing a cleanup.
+After that any session methods are not available.
+Can throw errors of [AccessError](#access-error) type.

 <h3 id ="get-stream">getStream() method</h3>